-On July 1, 2018, California Senate Bill No. 313 (the “Amended Law”) went into effect.
-The Amended Law revised Section 17602 of California’s Business and Professions code, requiring businesses to adapt to a stricter Automatic Renewal Law (“ARL”).
-After July 1, 2018, companies offering automatically renewing subscription services to California State customers must clearly and conspicuously notify consumers how to cancel their free trials before they are charged.
+On July 1, 2022, California Assembly Bill No. 390 (the “Amended Law”) will go into effect.
+The Amended Law revised Section 17602 of California’s Business and Professions Code, requiring businesses to adapt to a stricter Automatic Renewal Law (“ARL”).
+After July 1, companies offering automatically renewing subscription services to California State customers must, among other things, clearly and conspicuously notify consumers, within the applicable notice period, of how to cancel their subscriptions.

 The material contained herein is provided for informational purposes only and is not legal advice, nor is it a substitute for obtaining legal advice from an attorney.
 Each situation is unique, and you should not act or rely on any information contained herein without seeking the advice of an experienced attorney.

 This blog post was originally published on July 6, 2018 and updated on April 22, 2022.